emailandiee-mje/invoice-manager/DEPLOYMENT.md

 - Click moon/sun icon (top right)
 - Preference saves automatically

-### Share with Team
+### Share with Customers
 - Copy deployment URL from Google Apps Script
-- Send via email or Slack
+- Send via email, text, or embed in your website
-- Team members click link and start using
+- Customers click link and start using immediately
+- No Google Account required to use the app
-- All share same Google Sheets
+- All data saves to YOUR Google Sheet (you control access)

 ---